zypchenfeng/SDC_Term1-Traffic-Sign-Classifier-Project/writeup_Feng.md

 ## The questions were not well considered during this project.
 Will consider later on
 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

+    _The architecture was from the lecture_

 * What were some problems with the initial architecture?

+    _Accuracy due to biased data set and over fitting due to no drop out_

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

+    _Use the cv2 library to generate more data, and use drop out, also more iterations_

 * Which parameters were tuned?
 How were they adjusted and why?

+    _The Epochs number changed from 30 to 100, to improve the fitting accuracy_

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen: